nickelpro/vito.nyc/content/posts/swig-runtime/index.md

 ---
-title: "Leveraging SWIG"
+title: "The Undocumented SWIG"
-subtitle: "To Build Tightly Coupled C/C++ & Python Programs"
+subtitle: "Building High Performance Integrated Python Extensions"
 date: 2020-08-26T13:46:15-04:00
-draft: false
+draft: true
 ---

-For those who have never ventured into the dark underworld of the Python C&#8209;Extension API, you may believe that it is as rewarding and seamless as the rest of the Python ecosystem.
+For those who have never ventured into the dark underworld of the Python C&#8209;Extension API, you may believe that it is as fluid and rewarding as the rest of the Python ecosystem.
 I regret to inform you that this is not the case.
 Line 13 of [*The Zen of Python*](https://www.python.org/dev/peps/pep-0020/)
 says: